ErrantThinking/errantthinking.github.io/content/rime_ridge/index.md

 ## Locations within the Rime Ridge

+- **Aeon's** Nest
+- **Blind Man's Bluff**
+- **Gorcington**
+- **Rimecrest**: A Dwarf fortress hidden in the mountains, now occupied by **Güneş** and her catragons.
+    - Güneş dwells within purring atop a horde of silver and gold and other treasures.
+    - Underneath the slumbering Güneş is the Heart of Fire, a large ruby red gemstone that is hot to the touch.
+A catragon would find this warmth quite inviting!
-- The Rime Ridge : an actual mountain ridge that connects various mountains in the middle.
+- The titular Rime Ridge : a mountain ridge that connects various mountains in the middle of this mountain range.
     - Walking atop the snow covered ridge lets you see above the rime and fog.
-- Blind Man's Bluff
-- Gorcington
 - Tusker Holes
-- Nest of **Aeon**
-- A Dwarf fortress hidden in the mountains.

 ## Neighboring Hexes